-For this manipulation, I identified several pairs of territories in woodland patches approximately 40 kilometres west of Armidale, New South Wales (30°27'S, 151°13'E).
-I planned to displace male Brown Treecreepers between each pair of territories and observe their return paths.
-Here I report on the only two displacements that I undertook, having ended the experiment after the two displacements revealed more limited movement behaviour than I expected.
+For this manipulation, 1 identified several pairs of territories in woodland patches approximately 40 kilometres west of Armidale, New South Wales (30°27'S, 151°13'E).
+1 planned to displace male Brown Treecreepers between each pair of territories and observe their return paths.
+Here 1 report on the only two displacements that 1 undertook, having ended the experiment after the two displacements revealed more limited movement behaviour than 1 expected.
 The first pair of territories (referred to as the Direct displacement) were 2 kilometres apart with the straight-line distance comprised of woodlands (Fig. 1).
 The second pair of territories (referred to as the Circuitous displacement) were also 2 kilometres apart, but with the straight-line distance comprised of mostly cleared land, yet the territories were connected by woodlands through a circuitous route (Fig. 1).
-For the Circuitous displacement, both territories bordered cleared land or scattered trees and the displacement.
+For the Circuitous displacement, both territories bordered cleared land or scattered trees and the displaced male frequently foraged in cleared land or roads prior to displacement.

 In Brown Treecreepers, females are the predominant dispersing sex.
 I relocated helper males rather than females in order to avoid breaking up breeding pairs and to minimize the risk to fledging success.
-On 9 November of the 1996 breeding season (for the Direct displacement) and 19 November 1996 (for the Circuitous displacement), a field assistant and I fitted two helper males with radio-transmitters (0.90 g, Holohil Systems, Ltd.) and a unique combination of colour bands.
+On 9 November of the 1996 breeding season (for the Direct displacement) and 19 November 1996 (for the Circuitous displacement), a field assistant and 1 fitted two helper males with radio-transmitters (0.90 g, Holohil Systems, Ltd.) and a unique combination of colour bands.
 Transmitters were attached with leg harnesses as described by Rappole and Tipton (1991).